lightbits/vdb/readme.md

 #### How do I use this?

-test.cpp contains several examples of the functionality, and a note on how to compile the file for Linux and Windows.
+test.cpp contains several examples of the functionality, and a note on how to compile the file for Linux, OSX and Windows.

 #### What's the GUI library?